Climate change in Australia: Hobart

 By 2090 Hobart's climate will warm between 3.8° and 0.9°, rainfall will decline between 4% and 10%.
 The temperature pattern will be similar to Port Lincoln while rainfall will be closer to Condoblin's today in a RCP 8.5 scenario.
 Warm spells are likely to last longer and rainfall will trend to more intense rain events dumping less rain annually, increasing the risk of erosion and flooding.
 Flooding on the Derwent river will become more regular and extreme with a current 1-in-100-year event being possibly a 2-to-6-year event in 2090.
 Hobart's fire season will get longer.

+States

+Victoria

+By 2050, Victoria's annual temperature will increase up to 2.4 °C, with twice the number of very hot days compared to 1986–2005, longer fire seasons, less rainfall and snowfall in cool season and a rise in sea levels about 24 cm.

 Historical aspects

 Pre-instrumental climate change

 Paleoclimatic records indicate that during glacial maxima Australia was extremely arid, with plant pollen fossils showing deserts as far as northern Tasmania and a vast area of less than 12% vegetation cover over all of South Australia and adjacent regions of other states.
 Forest cover was largely limited to sheltered areas of the east coast and the extreme southwest of Western Australia.